ZimengXiong/basicsvm/content/docs-site/use/go-board-basics.md

 file can stay empty for now.
 When you add your circuit, name its top module `my_project` to match the file name.

 Keep `go_board.pcf` in the folder.
-It already has the names for the clock, buttons, LEDs, seven-segment displays, serial, VGA, and the PMOD header.
+It already has the pin definitions for everything

 Use the names you need in your module.
 When you are ready to build it, run the same four steps from the blink and counter examples with `my_project` in each